FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 #### easyCheck

 At the start of each day (when in use), once the system has been cleaned, run the easyCheck procedure to ensure the system is performing properly before starting sample acquisition. easyCheck averages the results from three acquisitions of a guava easyCheck Bead sample to determine if the results are within the expected range.
 1. Prepare a 1:20 dilution of the guava® easyCheck bead reagent.
-Refer to the guava easyCheck Kit package insert for information: 10 uL beads + 190 uL diluent minimum
+Refer to the guava easyCheck Kit package insert for information: 20 uL beads + 380 uL diluent minimum.
+Beads need to be loaded in a capillary cryo tube.
 2. Click easyCheck from the main menu.
 Allow the instrument to warm up for 10 minutes before acquiring the beads (also allow bead and diluent to warm to RT).
 3. Make sure the correct Bead Lot # and Bead Expiration Date (found on the guava easyCheck Bead Reagent vial label) and Expected Particles/mL are entered in the appropriate fields.
 Optionally, you may enter the guava® easyCheck Kit lot number and expiration date (found on the side of the guava easyCheck Kit box).
 The particles/mL corresponds to the concentration of beads in your prepared sample where the guava easyCheck Bead Reagent is diluted 1:20 with diluent.
 4. Click Start.